markrickert/cryptohopper-dashboard-watchlist/README.md

 > By [@eatsleepcoderepeat-gl](https://github.com/eatsleepcoderepeat-gl) (Xerahn on Discord)

-* This script will automatically select the template with the same name as the currently active template for the overwrite target when saving a template.
+* This script will automatically select the template with the same name as the currently active configuration for the overwrite target when saving a template.
 If a template of the same name does not yet exist, saving as a new template will be automatically selected. **Note:** *template names must be unique for this to function properly.*

 ---